molssi-ai/molssi-ai-guidelines/docs/references.rst

 develop our guidelines and best practices for the computer and molecular sciences (CMSs) communities.

 The provided list is not meant to be complete but the intention is to include only those resources that can be impactful to the CMS communities.
-Please let us know, by opening an issue in our `Github Repository <https://github.com/MolSSI/molssi-guidelines>`_, if you think we have missed or overlooked an important reference.
+Please let us know, by opening an issue in our `GitHub Repository <https://github.com/MolSSI/molssi-guidelines>`_, if you think we have missed or overlooked an important reference.

 Scientific Literature